 Termination notice requires:

 If the delegate fails to indicate the reassignment preference, we assign the member to another PCP within the same medical group/IPA, based on the medical group/IPA’s direction for reassignment.
 We make exceptions to this policy on a case-by-case basis.
-Members may change their care provider as described in their benefit plan.
+Members may change their health care provider as described in their benefit plan.

 Negative actions reporting requirements

-The delegate must notify us, in writing, of a change in a care provider’s status that results in any restrictions, limitations, suspension or termination.
+The delegate must notify us, in writing, of a change in a health care provider’s status that results in any restrictions, limitations, suspension or termination.